 \subsection{Acknowledgments}

-We are grateful to Sergey Fomin, Gleb Koshevoy, Bernard Leclerc, David E Speyer, Terry Tao, and Michael Wheeler for useful discussions, and AK is especially grateful to Anders Buch for persevering with $3$-step puzzles when AK had given up hope.
+We are grateful to Sergey Fomin, Gleb Koshevoy, Bernard Leclerc, David E Speyer, Terry Tao, and Michael Wheeler for useful discussions, and to Iva Halacheva for catching unpleasantly important mistakes in the principal statements.
+AK is especially grateful to Anders Buch for persevering with $3$-step puzzles when AK had given up hope.